angary/simulated-annealing-tsp/README.md

 This project uses the [p5py](https://github.com/p5py/p5) library for visualisation.
 Unfortunately, (to of my knowledge) this may not work with WSL.

-### What are the results of your research?
+### What are the results of your experimentation?

-Idk.
-Still working on it.
+Overall the benefit from implementing SA was quite negligible.
+The calculation for max iterations was not ideal in the testing - which I believe resulted in skewed results (mostly for calculating the ideal cooling rate).
+If you are interested in viewing the results, they can be seen in the conclusion of the report.

 ### What can I do to contribute?